General information on paediatric oncology

 Frequencies of different cancer diseases diagnosed in Germany

 Cancer in children and adolescents accounts for only 1% of all cancer cases in Germany.
-However, cancer is the most fatal childhood diseases and (after accidents) the second most common cause of death in European children after the first year of life.
-In Germany, there are approximately 2,290 new cases in children and adolescents under the age of 18 per year, with leukaemia, CNS tumours and lymphomas being the most frequent malignant diseases [RON2025].
+However, cancer is the most fatal childhood disease and (after accidents) the second most common cause of death in European children after the first year of life.
+In Germany, there are approximately 2,300 new cases in children and adolescents under the age of 18 per year, with leukaemia, CNS tumours and lymphomas being the most frequent malignant diseases [RON2025].

 Development of survival rates among children and adolescents with cancer in Germany